 In 2014, Emanuela Tarizzo (Courtauld Institute of Art BA 2009, MA 2010) joined the team and is now Gallery Director in London, working alongside Alexandra Popa (BA 2016, MA 2017), Gallery Manager, also a Courtauld alumna.

 In over 25 years, Dino and Raffaello have made major rediscoveries in the fields of European Sculpture, Master Paintings, and Ancient Greek and Roman Sculpture, collected in Tomasso Brothers’ anniversary publication XXV.

 Dino and Raffaello continuously support British and international museums and cultural institutions through sponsorship and the loans of artworks, such as for the seminal Hans von Aachen: Court Artist in Europe exhibition at Prague Castle in 2010.
 In 2012, they contributed to the realisation of the landmark exhibition Bronze at the Royal Academy of Arts in London.
 More recently, they sponsored the exhibitions Blood and Tears: Albrecht Bouts and the Image of the Passion at the Suermondt-Ludwig Museum in Aachen, Lost Treasures of Strawberry Hill at the Strawberry Hill House Trust in London, SOLD!
 The Great British Antiques Story at the Bowes Museum in County Durham, and Bertoldo at the Frick Collection in New York.

 The gallery has been part of work placement schemes for Art History undergraduates at the University of Leeds and the University of Leicester, where Dino and Raffaello have also made donations towards a History of Art Scholarship.

-They are regular exhibitors at TEFAF Maastricht and TEFAF New York Fall, and periodically hold exhibitions in their London gallery and in New York City.
+They are regular exhibitors at TEFAF Maastricht, and periodically hold exhibitions in their London gallery and in New York City.